 We know through our own research that most retailers are getting it right most of the time, and you may think that 96% of orders being delivered first time is good enough.
 But, we also see that the 4% of deliveries that need to be repeat delivered due to poor-quality address data are stripping away a lot of profitability.

 Loqate’s address verification makes sure that 100% of customer addresses are accurate, including the problematic 4%.
 We make it easy for a customer to correctly enter their address.
-With our type-ahead address verification, a customer can typically complete an address capture with as little as six or seven keystrokes.
+With our type-ahead address lookup, a customer can typically complete an address capture with as little as six or seven keystrokes.
 By helping consumers input an accurate address at the point of entry during checkout, retailers affected by these new surcharges can manage and maintain some degree of control over any ongoing, extra costs incurred by failed deliveries.

 4. A majority of the businesses affected by this surcharge are global retailers such as Amazon and Best Buy.
 How will increased operating costs in terms of fulfillment affect international and cross border commerce?